-- 85. The MMST-6 Aluminum Spherical Rack Bushings must be in place on the steering rack prior to the next step.
-See the newest instructions (9/11/2009 or newer) that came with the MMST-6 bushings to install them into the rack.
+85. The MMST-6 Aluminum Spherical Rack Bushings must be in place on the steering rack prior to the next Step.
+See the newest instructions (3/11/2008 or newer) that came with the MMST-6 bushings to install them into the rack.
 The MMST-6 bushings allow for three different rack offsets.
 In all cases, we recommend using the largest offset possible to position the rack as high as possible.
-This will minimize the height of the spacer stack under the spindle's steering arm. - 86.
-Untie the steering rack from the swaybar.
+This will minimize the height of the spacer stack under the spindle's steering arm.

+86. Untie the steering rack from the swaybar.
 Raise the steering rack into position while engaging the steering shaft onto the steering rack input shaft.
 The stock steering shaft will only engage onto the rack's input shaft in one orientation.
-The steering shaft itself includes the collapsible portion that will extend slightly when pulled. - 87.
-Insert the steering rack bolts through the rack bushings from the front of the rack.
-Slide each bolt through the steering rack mounting sleeve in the K-member.
+Be sure the steering shaft is fully engaged on the splines of the input shaft.
+On 1993 and earlier cars, the steering column may need to be extended slightly out of the firewall for this.
+To extend the steering column, grab the exposed portion of the column (where the steering shaft attaches to it) with Vise-Grip pliers, and pull it towards the front of the car.
+Pull on the inner rotating portion of the column, not the outer fixed portion.
+On 1994-95 cars, the steering shaft itself includes the collapsible portion, rather than the steering column.
+The steering shaft will extend slightly when pulled.